Doing right by the river makes good sense for students too!

 More schools and youth organizations than ever are becoming River Stars!
 Schools are proudly joining the River Stars program, contributing significant benefits and learning to become good stewards in the process!

-An astounding 180 River Stars Schools spent the year conducting one or more hands-on learning activities relating to understanding and restoring the Elizabeth River.
+An astounding 173 River Stars Schools spent the year implementing conservation, restoration, and/or habitat enhacement projects.
 Of those schools, 90 met Model Level going above and beyond and 83 met Achievement Level for projects like oyster gardening, wetland plantings, litter clean-ups, recycling, water quality, and more!
 There are more than 200 public and private schools in the watershed and our goal is to see each one become a River Star school!
 Learn more about how your school can benefit by becoming a River Star School...and even more... how your school can benefit the Elizabeth River!

 Get Started!
 Become a River Star School Now!

 Choose an environmental project that has a positive impact on the river and complete the application at the bottom of the page.
 Is your school located on the Eastern Branch?
 To help improve the Eastern Branch's water quality, Elizabeth River Project received a 3-year grant award from National Fish and Wildlife Foundation to encourage the Eastern Branch watershed schools to implement hands-on, student projects on school grounds.
 Three schools (one each year) will be recognized for exemplary reductions of pollution and/or creation of wildlife habitats and/or climate adaptation projects on the Eastern Branch and receive $125 and a special award.
 Fill out both the River Star School and Eastern Branch application forms if you are going for both award recognitions.
 To apply download the Eastern Branch School application.